jethroglaudin/iAnalyze/README.md

 ## iAnalyze is a Full Stack Micro-Service application using Java.

----
+## Summary

-iAnalyze will allow clients to read in big data files from a csv and persist them to a database on the cloud.
+iAnalyze will allow clients to read in big datasets, analyze data for trends and generate reports based on queries.
 Current MVP version takes a csv file of over 24 million records and persists them to MongoDB Atlas

+## Services

 Current iteration of this application includes
 * Authorization Microservice